ShahidHashmi1/ShahidHashmi1/README.md

 -->

 <ul>
-<li>My name is Shahid Hashmi, and I'm currently just starting out on my developer journey.</li>
+<li>My name is Shahid Hashmi, and I'm starting out on my developer journey.</li>
 <li>I'm currently based out of Pittsburgh, PA, USA - but spend a large portion of the year in Columbus, OH, USA.</li>
 <li>I am enjoying the basics around jS, CSS, and html right now.</li>
 <li>I have some awesome ideas for web pages and apps, and I can't wait to turn these into reality!</li>